|

 devil.
 You might think,

-“what is wrong with that”?
+"What is wrong with that"?
 We

-against the devil without any hesitation.
+as Christians often say slanderous things against the devil without any

-Maybe they shouldn’t be saying such things to the devil.
+shouldn’t be saying such things to the devil.

 of the devil.